Eliziejus/Interview/README.md

-Projektas pasileičia per xampp.
-Faila reikia idėti i htdocs.
-Dariau su Visual Studio naudojau composer.jsom tai reikės instaliuoti composer'i.
-Tada reikės i mysql susikurti lentele kuri saugos vartotojus.
+The project starts via xampp.
+The file needs to be placed in htdocs.
+I did with Visual Studio so need use composer.jsom it will need to install composer.
+Then you will need to create mysql a table that will protect users.

 # Interview